KarlJack47/HybridCAFieldCancerization/README.md

 # HybridCAFieldCancerization

-The parameters are set such that the only carcinogen is alcohol and there are 10 genes that are allowed to mutate.
+The parameters are set such that two carcinogens are possible, alcohol and nicotine, and there are 10 genes that are allowed to mutate.
 The parameters are tuned towards the formation of tongue carcinomas.